SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 reasoning (lobster hierarchy!).
 This topic is probably worth an essay for idiot philosophers, if I had nothing better to do, but I do, so no essay.

+Why is this making *Three Body Problem* a sucky story?
+It is because even though it is only a story, the authorial "god" for a good scifi story cannot use false analogies. *Characters can*.
+Authors not.

 Oh damn...
 I cannot resist a fifth: another source of nihilism and feelings of insignificance is the individualistic mindset.
 Sure my friend, *You* might be insignificant, but human civilization need not be so.
 But I would go further.
-But only because I have a few other metaphysical suspensions.
+But only because I have a few other metaphysical suspensions (did I mean to write "suspicions"?).
 I am one of those who think consciousness indicates we are not physical creatures.
 But we live in a physical world.
-If you can put those tow thoughts together in a constructive way then you will get the idea, I won't need to elaborate.
+If you can put those two thoughts together in a constructive way then you will get the idea, I won't need to elaborate.
 In any case, it is the most powerful sort of evidence that we are not insignificant puny creatures, but rather in some sense the cosmos was made for us (and any other sentient civilizations).
 Being dropped into such a vast cosmos is of course humbling, but I think that is entirely part of the point of it!
 If only you can understand!

 Puniness is contextual.